simengronli/kmr_ws/src/kmr_bringup/README.md

 Package containing base funcitonality for starting the robot with some example scrips.
 Includes three launch files described below.

+**ROS 2 Version: Foxy**

 ## [`bringup.launch.py`](./launch/bringup.launch.py)
-Bring up rviz and the relevant sensors to be viewed
+Bring up rviz and the relevant sensors to be viewed.
+This requires the simulator to be running and publishing data on relevant topics.

 ## [`slam_toolbox.launch.py`](./launch/slam_toolbox.launch.py)
-Example of slam using the KMR in isaac sim with ros2
+Example of SLAM using the KMR in Isaac Sim with ROS 2

 Startup procedure:
 1. Start simulation in Isaac Sim